Third-party Vendor Procurement Policy

 - For university purchases related to electronic solutions, software and hardware (EIT products or services), Marquette must receive confirmation from the supplier or a Voluntary Product Accessibility Template (VPAT) that demonstrates compliance with Web Content Accessibility Guidelines, version 2.0 AA.

-- A VPAT template is found at https://www.itic.org/policy/accessibility/vpat with the VPAT download link at the bottom of the web page.
+- A VPAT template is available.
 Marquette University is only seeking responses for the Web Content Accessibility Guidelines 2.0 standard at Level AA (which means both Level A and Level AA items; Level AAA is optional).
-The two additional standards in the VPAT template — the 2017 Section 508 standard and the EN 301 549 standard from the European Union, covered at the end of page 31 to page 44 — are not needed.

 - If the supplier, or the provided VPAT, does not indicate that the EIT provides full accessibility, then other EIT must be considered.
 If no EIT, which meets the business needs, fully supports accessibility, then a completed exception request must be attached to the purchase order upon submission to Purchasing.